 Bags host a growing assortment of texts, symbols, and letters, each with their own histories.
 Recently, producers have printed plastic bags with labels encouraging consumers to recycle them.

-On the far-left side of the bag below the major logs and encouragement of consumer culture appears the words “Reduce, Reuse, Recycle” with three chasing arrows and a number 2 in the center.
-This logo is known all over the world and is obvious to those of the youngest of ages.
-It promotes a culture life-cycle thinking where people can consider an object not just for its intended purpose, but an expanded life that supposed to be productive for humans and the environment.
-There are also two other places where it says, “PLEASE RECYCLE THIS BAG.” in large black font across the center of the bag and lastly, there is a small plastic bag illustration with a double arrow in the center of the image and the words “RECYCLE PLASTIC BAGS” below it.
-Obviously, bag makers have started making significant efforts to remove the blame off of bag makers and corporations distributing them at checkout counters to place the responsibility of the consumer to recycle.
+In the example above, the bag on the left bears a well-known symbol with three chasing arrows and a number 2 in the center, the international logo that encourages consumers to “Reduce, Reuse, Recycle.”
+There are also two other places where it says, “PLEASE RECYCLE THIS BAG” in large black font across the center of the bag.
+Lastly, there is a small plastic bag illustration with a double arrow in the center of the image and the words “RECYCLE PLASTIC BAGS” below it.
+As this example illustrates, bag makers and the corporations distributing bags at checkout counters now make significant efforts to absolve themselves of the blame for the havoc their products have created for the environment.
+By encouraging consumers to recycle, the bag makers place the responsibility on the consumer.